PR-research-data-tools/NLBSE-comment-analysis-neon-pipeline/README.md

     - For the TEXT features, we apply typical preprocessing steps such as stop word removal, stemmer, and convert it a vector based on the TF-IDF approach.
 The first attribute is a sentence.
 In case of TEXT features, the rows are the comment sentences and the column represents a term contained in it.
 Each cell of the matrix represents the weight (or importance) of the j\_th term contained in the i_th comment sentence.
 The terms in M are weighted using the TF–IDF score.
     - We prepare such Matrix M for each category of each language.
 The last column of the Matrix represents the category.

 - **Classification**.
 We used Weka to classify the comment sentences into each category using the Random Forest model (the baseline).
+In the following editions of the NLBSE, we used transformer based models.

 - **Evaluation**.
 We evaluated our baseline models (i.e., for each category) using standard evaluation metrics, precision, recall, and F1-score.